 Every food you eat is a combination of three macronutrients.
 They are carbohydrates, protein and fat.
-This article is the first in a three part series explaining exactly what those macronutrients do and how much of each you should include in your daily diet.
+This article is the first in a three-part series explaining precisely what those macronutrients do and how much of each you should include in your daily diet.
 Following are the most common questions and answers people have about carbohydrates.

 What are carbohydrates?

 Carbohydrates (carbs) are your body's preferred source of fuel.
 They provide most of the energy we need on a daily basis for little things like heartbeat, digestion and breathing.